3-1-1-Codeup/project/workbooks/gabby/script_v2.md

     	- This was done through binning the comparison of the number of days used to the number of days allotted for a case to be completed.

     - We handled the null values, and dropped any duplicated or unnecessary features.
-    - Finally, we changed feature names to be easier to understand.
+    - We then changed feature names to be easier to understand.

     - The last step of our preparation was to split the data using SKLearn into the train, validate and test data sets.
-    - To be prepared for modeling, we dropped our object columns, scaled the numeric data using the SKLearn Preprocessing MinMax scaler, and split the data into X/Y data sets.
+    - Then for modeling, we dropped our object columns, scaled the numeric data using the SKLearn Preprocessing MinMax scaler, and split the data into X/Y data sets.

  # Click
  ### Explore #1